asutoshkaranam/Movies-Recommendation/README.md

 # Movies-Recommendation
-Data Processing Unit to Send Movie Recommendations
+Data Processing Unit to Send Movie Recommendations from Data Stored in PostgreSQL database